 Six Month Smiles is a unique brand of clear braces and aligners that doesn’t require an orthodontist, just a standard family dentist.
 As the brand name implies, the average treatment plan is around six months, but that’s because they’re only viable for milder cases.
 Their clear brackets and tooth-colored wires make them one of the least noticeable braces options available.

-Due to the shorter treatment time, Six Month Smiles is less expensive than other types of braces, averaging between $3,500 and $5,000.
+Six Month Smiles is less expensive than other types of braces, averaging between $3,500 and $5,000.
 If you have a mild underbite that affects only your front teeth, Six Month Smiles may be a viable option.
 Just keep in mind that your treatment may take longer than six months (since bite issues are more difficult to correct) and land on the higher end of the price range above.

 What Is It Like to Wear Braces as an Adult?